First-order homotopical logic: Homotopical semantics

-\pf Since the cofibrations are the monomorphisms, this amount to checking that each morphism from the initial object is a monomorphism.
+\prop In a suitable model category $\C$, every object is cofibrant.
+Hence $\C_\cfb=\C_\fb$, and $\Ho(\C_\fb)=\pi(\C_\cfb)$. \pf Since the cofibrations are the monomorphisms, this amount to checking that each morphism from the initial object is a monomorphism.
 It is well-known that this holds in any cartesian closed category (see \cite[p.~61]{elemelem}).

-\prop Let $\C$ be a suitable model category, let $p:X\to{}Y$ be a fibration, and let $C$ be any object.
-We then have an induced map $p^C:X^C\to{}Y^C$. \claim $p^C$ is a fibration. \pf We must show that for any and solid commutative diagram
+\prop Let $\C$ be a suitable model category, let $p\colon{}X\to{}Y$ be a fibration, and let $C$ be a fibrant object.
+Then the induced map $p^C\colon{}X^C\to{}Y^C$ is a fibration. \pf We must show that for any solid commutative diagram

-with $i$ a trivial cofibration, there exists a dashed morphism making the diagram commute.
+in $\C$ with $i$ a trivial cofibration, there exists a dashed morphism making the diagram commute.

 Using the adjunction $(-\times{}C)\dashv(-)^C$, this is seen to be equivalent to the existence of a dashed morphism making the corresponding diagram